Technique Series: The Lunge

 Step 1: Setting Up Your Stance

-Start by standing tall with your feet hip-width apart and your hands on your hips or by your sides for balance.
-Engage your core to support your spine and maintain an upright posture throughout the movement.
+Start by standing upright & tall with your feet hip-width apart and your hands on your hips or by your sides for balance.
+Engage your core to support your spine and maintain an upright posture throughout the movement, keeping your hands on your hips or by your sides to help with balance.
 The lunge stance can be modified depending on your mobility, but make sure you have enough space to step forward without losing your balance.

 Step 2: Stepping into the Lunge

-Take a step forward with one leg, keeping your torso upright.
+Take a controlled step forward with one leg, keeping your torso upright.
+The length of your step will depend on your flexibility and strength; generally, it’s a large enough step to ensure you don’t put excess strain on the knees.
 As your foot lands, bend both knees to lower your hips toward the floor.
-Aim to create a 90-degree angle in both knees, with the front knee aligned directly above the ankle.
-The back knee should hover just above the floor without touching it.
+Aim to create a 90-degree angle in both knees, with the front knee aligned directly above the ankle, not leaning forward over your toes.
+Your back knee should hover above the ground without touching it, and your torso should remain upright.
 Distribute your weight evenly through the front foot and the ball of the back foot.

 Step 3: Maintaining Proper Form